-DALLAS – April 27, 2020 – Dr. Sean Morrison, Director of the Children’s Medical Center Research Institute (CRI) at UT Southwestern and Professor of Pediatrics, has been elected to the National Academy of Sciences (NAS), one of the highest honors for American scientists.
+April 27, 2020 – Dr. Sean Morrison, Director of the Children’s Medical Center Research Institute at UT Southwestern (CRI) and Professor of Pediatrics, has been elected to the National Academy of Sciences (NAS), one of the highest honors for American scientists.

 Dr. Morrison is honored for his significant discoveries in stem cell biology and cancer.
 His achievements include pioneering new methods to purify stem cells from multiple tissues and discovering molecular mechanisms that allow stem cells to persist throughout life and regenerate tissues after injury.